Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2: Abstract

 \section{Abstract}

 Altermagnets are a novel platform to realize exotic electromagnetic properties distinct from those of conventional ferromagnets and antiferromagnets.
-We report results of micro-focused angle-resolved photoemission spectroscopy (ARPES) on RuO$_2$, of which altermagnetic nature has been under fierce debate.
-We have elucidated the band structure of the (100), (110) and (101) surfaces of a bulk single crystal.
-We found that, irrespective of the surface orientation, the experimental band structures obtained by ARPES commonly show a semi-quantitative agreement with the bulk-band calculation for the nonmagnetic phase, but display a severe disagreement with that for the antiferromagnetic phase.
-Moreover, spin-resolved ARPES signifies a negligible spin polarization for the bulk bands.
-These results suggest the absence of antiferromagnetism and altermagnetic spin splitting.
-Furthermore, we identified a flat surface band and a dispersive one near the Fermi level at the (100)/(110) and (101) surfaces, respectively, both of which are attributed to the topological surface states associated with the bulk Dirac nodal lines.
-The present ARPES results suggest that the crystal-orientation-dependent topological surface/interface states need to be taken into account to properly capture the transport and catalytic characteristics of RuO$_2$.
+We report results of micro-focused angle-resolved photoemission spectroscopy (ARPES) on RuO$_2$, in which its altermagnetic nature has been under fierce debate in connection with crystal-orientation-dependent spintronic functionalities.
+By elucidating the band structure of the (100), (110) and (101) surfaces of a bulk single crystal using micro-ARPES, we found that, irrespective of the surface orientation, the experimental band structures show a good agreement with the bulk-band calculations for the nonmagnetic phase, but display a severe disagreement with those for the antiferromagnetic phase.
+Moreover, spin-resolved ARPES signifies a negligible spin polarization in the bulk bands, suggesting the absence of antiferromagnetism and altermagnetic spin splitting.
+In addition, we identified a nearly flat surface band and a dispersive one near the Fermi level at the (100)/(110) and (101) surfaces, respectively.
+Our first-principles calculations and analysis of Berry phase attribute these states to the topological surface bands emerging from the bulk Dirac nodal lines around the Fermi level.
+Our results indicate that such topological surface/interface states must be considered to understand the spintronic functionalities of RuO$_2$, and may provide new insights into its catalytic characteristics.